drea025/Iris_Analysis_Final/README.md

 After viewing the dataset for dimension, lack of absent or null values (4-10), the initial exploratory data analysis took place.
 KDE plots were created of the total data so that the distribution of the measurements could be visualized (11-14).
 Initial scatter plots were used to visualize any patterns in the distribution of the data (16-17).
+A correlation matrix was then used to view distinct differences in sizes between the different species, comparing petal width and petal length across the species.
+It was clear that the species Iris Setosa had significantly smaller petall width and length than the other two species.
+The same process was repeated for sepal length and width (19)
+A small portion of the data was trained, to see if it the petal and sepal measurements could be used to predict the species.
+This correlation showed how the variables related to one another, and also showed that the measurements of the petals and sepals can predict the idenitifcation of the Iris species(20).

 ### Database Integration
 ### Dashboard